SimPilotAdamT/deverser-linux/README.md

 # Déverser
-Simple macOS script to dump onboard SHSH with a valid Generator for iOS devices
+Simple GNU/Linux script to dump onboard SHSH with a valid Generator for iOS devices.

 ## What is this/What does this do